Battle of Boyra: Background

-Units involved
+Order of Battle

 The Pakistan Air Force unit involved was No 14.
 Squadron Tail-choppers, which had on strength 16 Canadair Sabre Mk6s.
 They were the Canadair-built versions of the F-86 Sabre that were upgraded with AIM-9 Sidewinder missiles and powered by the more powerful Avro Canada Orenda engine.
-The Sabres were smuggled into Pakistan through a clandestine deal that was organised between Germany and Iran The Squadron was commanded by Flight Lieutenant Parvaiz Mehdi Qureshi, who later rose to become the Chief of the Air Force, a role in which he was famous for his forthright and straight-faced dealings where he looked after the interests of the PAF.
+The Sabres were smuggled into Pakistan through a clandestine deal that was organised between West Germany and Iran The squadron was commanded by Flight Lieutenant Parvaiz Mehdi Qureshi, who later rose to become the Chief of the Air Force, a role in which he was famous for his forthright and straight-faced dealings where he looked after the interests of the PAF.

 The reason for the relatively-junior Flight Lieutenant Qureshi being appointed to command a squadron, which is usually commanded by a squadron leader, is unknown.
 However, it was common for Bengalis in the Pakistan Armed Forces to defect and to join the Mukti Bahini or to be grounded or removed from positions of authority during the war because of suspected loyalty and so that was a likely reason.

 The Indian Air Force unit involved was No. 22 Squadron IAF Swifts and was equipped with the diminutive Folland Gnat.
 The squadron was based in Kalaikunda Air Force Station and tasked with the air defence of the Calcutta Sector.
 A detachment was stationed at Dum Dum Airfield in Calcutta.
 The unit was under the command of Wing Commander BS Sikand, who later rose to the rank of air marshal.

 Although the Canadair Sabre Mk 6 was widely regarded as the best dogfighter of its era, tactics called for Gnats taking on the Sabres in the vertical arena, where the Sabres were at a disadvantage.
 Moreover, because the Gnat was lightweight and compact in shape, visibility was poor, especially at the low levels at which most of the dogfights took place.